jiahao25/ETL-Capstone-Project/README.md

 # ETL-Capstone-Project
 Methodology and code on how I extract and transformed data from various sources in capstone project

+## Problem statement
+Our client's patients belong to a group of patients suffering from motor neural related diseases, as a result they could not move their limbs and body.
+They use an eye gazing device and type in the eye gazing device to communicate.
+The problem is that these patients only know how to converse in Chinese and the eye gazing device do not have the support for that.
+Our team has to create a software within the eye gazing device that could allow the patients to converse by typing Chinese strokes.
+The chinese strokes are based on the standards provided by the National Language Committee in China (PDF attached in this repo).

 ## Files:
 - Jupyter Notebook files -> Code
 - character_strokes.txt -> Stroke order/count dataset